 The centerpiece of Rouhani’s policy was a resolution of the nuclear issue.
 He and his team believed that once the nuclear issue was addressed, sanctions would be lifted, economic activity would pick up, foreign investment would flow in, and Iran could begin to integrate itself further into the international community.
 Negotiations with the world’s six major powers occupied much of the first two years of Rouhani’s presidency.
 An interim agreement was reached in November 2013.
 A target date of November 2014 for a final accord was missed; but a framework was hammered out in April 2015.

 After marathon negotiations, Iran and the world’s six major powers reached a final deal on July 14, 2015.
-The landmark agreement included strict limits on the number of operating centrifuges Iran could maintain for ten years, caps on fuel enrichment and enriched fuel stocks, and redesign of or limits on nuclear facilities at Fordo and Arak to block alternate paths to nuclear weapons.
+The landmark agreement – known by its acronym as the JCPOA – or the Joint Comprehensive Plan of Action – included strict limits on the number of operating centrifuges Iran could maintain for 10 years, caps on fuel enrichment and enriched fuel stocks, and redesign of or limits on nuclear facilities at Fordo and Arak to block alternate paths to nuclear weapons.
 Iran and the International Atomic Energy Agency also agreed on a “roadmap” to account for Iran’s past nuclear activities and allow an intrusive inspections regime.
 In exchange, Iran is to get phased relief from all nuclear program-related sanctions.
 In anticipation of the lifting of sanctions, European and American businessmen began to show up in Tehran, looking for future investment opportunities.

 The Rouhani-Zarif team succeeded, through considerable effort, dexterity and determination, to reach an agreement with the world powers over Iran’s nuclear program; but other sources of tension between Iran and the West remained to be addressed.
 Iran did not alter its official position that the state of Israel was illegitimate and should not exist.
 Iran continued to support and arm Hezbollah in Lebanon and groups opposed to Israel in the Gaza Strip.
 The United States continued to designate Iran as a state sponsor of terrorism.
 Relations with the Arab Gulf states, led by Saudi Arabia, worsened.
 In the Syrian civil war, Iran supported President Assad while Saudi Arabia and its allies backed his opponents.
 The appearance of Hezbollah fighters in Syria (and, on one occasion, an Iranian Revolutionary Guards officer on the Golan Heights) and Iranian arming and training of Shiite militias in Iraq further alarmed the Saudis.
 Iran and Saudi Arabia also supported opposite sides in the Yemeni civil war.
 Above all, Saudi Arabia and its Arab allies feared that a nuclear accord would fail to block Iran from acquiring a nuclear weapon and signal American acquiescence to Iran’s growing regional role.